IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/producing-a-blueprint.md

 > ``` haskell
 > data ValidatorBlueprint (referencedTypes :: [Type]) = MkValidatorBlueprint
 >   { validatorTitle       :: Text
 >   -- ^ A short and descriptive name for the validator.
 >   , validatorDescription :: Maybe Text
 >   -- ^ An informative description of the validator.
 >   , validatorRedeemer    :: ArgumentBlueprint referencedTypes
 >   -- ^ A description of the redeemer format expected by this validator.
 >   , validatorDatum       :: Maybe (ArgumentBlueprint referencedTypes)
 >   -- ^ A description of the datum format expected by this validator.
->   , validatorParameters   :: Maybe (NonEmpty (ParameterBlueprint referencedTypes))
+>   , validatorParameters  :: [ParameterBlueprint referencedTypes]
 >   -- ^ A list of parameters required by the script.
->   , validatorCompiledCode :: Maybe ByteString
+>   , validatorCompiled    :: Maybe CompiledValidator
->   -- ^ A full compiled and CBOR-encoded serialized flat script.
+>   -- ^ A full compiled and CBOR-encoded serialized flat script together with its hash.
 >   }
+>   deriving stock (Show, Eq, Ord)
 > ```

 In our example, this would be: